AstroDetlev/PiBook_on_AcerTravelMate4001/README.md

   Meanwhile I have a Raspberry 3B+.
 Building a C64 Laptop using BMC64 sounds kinda fun...

   - Done: Test with existing Raspberry Pi zero.
 Picture is shown.
 PCB works and can be powered using a 12V/2A power supply.
-  - ToDo: Prepare bigger 12V Power supply and 5V Step down converter for thw Raspberry Pi 3
+  - ToDo: Prepare bigger 12V Power supply and 5V Step down converter for the Raspberry Pi 3
   - ToDo: build data cable between display and board if needed.

 ## Details of d) can be found in folder \ScreenController if the work is started